ElSicarius/Supp-truder/README.md

 -B -> Makes a base request and matches the responses that does not "look like" the base request (or in the other way with the parameter -m, ie match a very specific response)

--T -> use a "tamper" script that will do some pre-processing to your payload !
+-T -> use a "tamper" script that will do some pre-processing to your payload !.
+You can chain them by specifying a chain like: -T base64 -T urlEncode.

+-ut -> undo tampering for printing purposes (you can see what payload you're sending to the target).

 -r -> Load a file containing a simple request (GET or POST), then you can eather put your placeholder in the file. if you combine it with -H you can add/overwrite headers, if you add -d, you'll overwrite the POST data.